wp-plugins/youtube-channel/readme.txt

 * Option to show video title on top of the video
 * Set custom text for link to channel
 * Option to show link to channel
+* Option to open channel in new tab/window
+* Option to use target="_blank" instead of javascript window.open() for chanel link in new tab/window
+* Translated to Serbian and Spanish

 = Credits =
 Chromeless option borrowed from [Chromeless YouTube](http://wordpress.org/extend/plugins/chromeless-youtube/) extension.
+Code improvements and textdomain adds done by [dimadin](http://wordpress.org/extend/plugins/profile/dimadin).

 == Installation ==
 = Manual =